kravciak/openqa-caasp-training/settings.md

 ```

 ### Menu > Test suites
 Test suite is set of variables given to the job when started.
-Variables are then parsed
+Variables are then parsed and processed by tests.

+EXTRA - run microOS feature tests like transactional-update after installation.
+SYSTEM_ROLE - will be selected by installer.
 ```yaml
 # MicroOS test (optional example)
 Name: MicroOS-plain